Fales Hot Springs

 Rating: ⭐⭐⭐ (3 out 5 stars) Good Hot Springs Rating

 General Description: Fales Hot Springs is the remains of an old resort in the Stanislaus National Forest in California.
-This geothermal stream flows out of a pipe from under the 395 highway and goes into a man made rock walled warm spring.
+Fales is on private property.
+The run off from the source is a geothermal stream that flows out of a pipe from under the 395 highway and goes into a man made rock walled warm spring.

 Location: From Bridgeport, California it is 15 miles or 15 minute drive to the hot springs.